pttoth/engine/README.md

   * There's also a "sort-of" support for MD5 format just to support idtech4 engine's models.
   * Some FBX support may(!) be added later (proper support conflicts with 'open-source-only' design).
 - Support for PNG image format
-  * PLANNED - support for TGA.
 - Hierarchical Actor and Component systems
 - Skybox (skydome)
 - Basic dynamic lighting

 ### Planned features

+- Support for TGA image format
 - Shadow Mapping
 - Support for online multiplayer connections
 - Motion Blur